krismuniz/dat-utils/REFERENCE.md

 ## deepMkdir(archive, path)

-Adds a directory, including the containing directory-tree (if necessary)
+Adds a directory, and creates parent directories as needed

 ### Parameters